 - 7.3.
 Street Frontage Design.
 Pursuant to Resolution No. o6-2015 the Board previously granted design exception relief for this non-conformance.
 Section 16-4.12(e)(5)(c) states buildings with more than one street frontage shall be designed to have a front façade facing each frontage, and where a building faces a driveway, the building shall also have a front façade facing the driveway.
-The proposed building has frontage on and is accessible from Route 206 and Route 518; however, only the façade facing Route 206 is designed as a front façade.
-The side facades, particularly the façade facing Route 518, would benefit from additional articulation, including projecting the gable (see item 7.2), a larger vent (perhaps round) at the peak of the gable and additional windows or other façade elements. - 7.4.
+The proposed building has frontage on and is accessible from Route 206 and Route 518; however, only the façade facing Route 518 is designed as a front façade.
+The easterly façade facing Route 518, would benefit from shifting the gable to the southeasterly corner to highlight the main customer portion of the building and a hip roof line along the northern façade such that the roof line is angled instead of flat.
+The applicant should also continue the stone water table on the portion of the easterly façade below the "Montgomery Dunkin" sign. - 7.4.
 Side & Rear Facades.
 Pursuant to Resolution No. o6-2015 the Board previously granted design exception relief for this non-conformance.
 Section 16-4.12(e)(5)(d) requires the architectural treatment of the front facades to be continued in its major features around all visibly exposed sides of a building and Section 16-4.12(e)(5)(g) requires dormers, gables, windows, and other similar design features to be provided across a building façade.
 The side and rear facades are designed with the same colors and materials of the front façade (consistent with Section 16-4.12(e)(5)(e)).
-However, as noted above, the addition of a projecting gable, or other architectural feature on the side and rear facades would make the building more architecturally appealing. - 7.5.
+However, as noted above, the addition of a hip roof line on the northerly facade would make the building more architecturally appealing. - 7.5.
 Building Materials.
 The application is in compliance.
 Section 16-4.12(e)(5)(f) recommends natural materials, such as wood and masonry.
 The proposed building is largely fiber cement lap siding with a stone or masonry water table with a cap.
 This meets the intent of the requirement.
 Orange metal canopies are proposed over the main entrance and the drive-through window. - 7.6.
 Roof Treatment.
 Pursuant to Resolution No. o6-2015 the Board previously granted design exception relief for this non-conformance.
 The applicant should confirm compliance with Section 16-4.12(e)(6)(b) and (c).
 These items require pitched roofs to have a minimum of five to twelve pitch, that all roofs shall provide overhanging eaves that extend a minimum of one foot beyond the building wall along all sides of the building, and that buildings with flat roofs have an articulated cornice that projects horizontally from the vertical wall.
 It appears that the proposed design meets these requirements; however, the applicant should confirm with testimony.

 7.7.
 Window Design.
 Pursuant to Resolution No. o6-2015 the Board previously granted design exception relief for this non-conformance.
-Section 16-4.12(e)(7)(b) requires the first story façade of retail, office and restaurant buildings which face a street and/or has a pedestrian access shall have large pane display windows which occupy at least 75% of the first story façade.
+Section 16-4.12(e)(7)(b) requires the first story façade of retail, office and restaurant buildings which face a street and/ or has a pedestrian access shall have large pane display windows which occupy at least 75% of the first story façade.
 The Route 206 and Route 518 facades do not meet this guideline.
 The applicant should provide the percentage of openings on the front and side facades.